 School of Engineering and Applied Science

 Each student is assigned a faculty advisor with whom they are required to meet at least twice per year.
-No student is permitted to register for classes in any semester without first meeting with an advisor and a review of their Permission to Register form.
+No student is permitted to register for classes in any semester without first meeting with an advisor.
 Students who take the time to prepare for these meetings generally find them beneficial and informative.
 Faculty advisors are the best source of information about electives within the major, research opportunities, and options for graduate study.

 For more information, visit: https://www.seas.upenn.edu/undergraduate/advising/.